IDAES/idaes-pse/docs/user_guide/why_idaes.rst

 Flexible Form
 ^^^^^^^^^^^^^

-No single model form is best suited to all applications, thus the IDAES PSE framework is built to provide users with access to a range of different model forms.
+No single model form is best suited to all applications, thus the IDAES Integrated Platform is built to provide users with access to a range of different model forms.
 This allows users to easily pick-and-choose from the available model forms to find the one best suited to their particular application.